MafiaCoconut/Monstrino/monstrino-docs/dev-notes/decisions/frontend-delivery/adr-fd-001.md

 sidebar_label: "FD-001: Next.js Migration"
 sidebar_position: 1
 tags: [frontend, nextjs, vite, seo, ssr]
+description: "Migrates the frontend from a Vite SPA to Next.js to enable server-side rendering and incremental static regeneration for SEO-critical catalog pages."
 ---

 # ADR-FD-001 — Migrate Frontend from Vite to Next.js